 - Convenience: Exchange becomes suitable for the investor as well as the borrower.
 Since both, the parties do not need to invest time and money in searching for each other.
 Instead, they have to approach the intermediary for the purpose.

-- Economies of Scale: The cost involved in the lending and borrowing of funds like analyzing credit position, operational expenses and cost of paperwork decreases to a large extent in case of intermediaries, since they perform such activities on a mass scale.
+- Economies of Scale: The cost involved in the lending and borrowing of funds like analyzing credit position, operational expenses and cost of paperwork decreases to a large extent.
+The financial intermediaries perform such activities on a massive scale.

 - Greater Liquidity: The financial intermediaries like banks allow investors or depositors to withdraw their amount at any point of time, as per their requirement.